bhupendra-chouhan/NamasteReact/readme.md

 ---

-## _Episode: 2 (Igniting Our App)_
+## Episode: 2 (Igniting Our App)

 ### Steps to create a react app from scratch:

-1. Initialising npm using command : npm init
+1. Initialising npm using command : `npm init`
 2. Installing a Web Application Bundler (ex.
-Parcel) : npm install -D parcel
+Parcel) : `npm install -D parcel`
-3. Building our app using Parcel: npx parcel index.html _Here source file of our project is index.html_
+3. Building our app using Parcel: `npx parcel index.html` _Here source file of our project is index.html_
-4. Now we will install React as a package to our code base: npm install react
+4. Now we will install React as a package to our code base: `npm install react`
-5. Similarly now we'll install react-dom as well: npm install react-dom
+5. Similarly now we'll install react-dom as well: `npm install react-dom`
-6. Import react and react-dom in the App.js file, also the add type="module" attribute to the script tag which is used to import App.js in the index.html file and finally bundle the project using the command : "npx parcel index.html"
+6. Import react and react-dom in the App.js file, also the add type="module" attribute to the script tag which is used to import App.js in the index.html file and finally bundle the project using the command : `npx parcel index.html`
-7. Command to create Devlopment Build: npx parcel index.html
-   \*The development buil is get stored in the 'dist' directory.
+7. Command to create Devlopment Build: `npx parcel index.html` _The development buil is get stored in the 'dist' directory._
-8. Command to create Production Build: npx parcel build index.html
+8. Command to create Production Build: `npx parcel build index.html`
 9. Configuring BrowsersList inside package.json file.
 10. Finally, we have build our own React App from scratch.